carpentries-lab/metagenomics-workshop/index.md

 > This lesson assumes that learners have no prior experience with the tools covered in the workshop.
 > However, learners are expected to have some familiarity with biological concepts,
 > including the
-> concept of genomic variation within a population.
+> concept of microbiome.
 Participants should bring their own laptops and plan to participate actively.
 >
 > To get started, follow the directions in the [Setup](setup.html) tab to
 > get access to the required software and data for this workshop.